Strengthening the Guyanese Criminal Justice System (2015 - 2021)

 1. Increase knowledge and skills of:

-2. Increase access to forensic video analysis and crime scene equipment
+2. Increased access to forensic video analysis and crime scene equipment

-The project will focus on skills and training and includes a holistic multi-phase process to build the capacity of the justice system.
-This involves diagnosing needs and emerging issues; training personnel through a “train the trainer” model to ensure sustainability; supporting the development of institutional structures; procuring needed equipment; providing coaching; and ongoing monitoring and evaluation.
+The project focused on skills and training and included a holistic multi-phase process to build the capacity of the justice system.
+This involved diagnosing needs and emerging issues; training personnel through a “train the trainer” model to ensure sustainability; supporting the development of institutional structures; procuring needed equipment; providing coaching; and ongoing monitoring and evaluation.

-JES trainers will include representatives from the Police and Department of Public Prosecution.
-By the end of the project, up to 13 training sessions and seminars will have been delivered by Canadian experts reaching over 200 Crime Scene Technicians, Investigators, Police Prosecutors, Public Prosecutors, Magistrates, and High Court Judges.
+JES trainers included representatives from the Police and Department of Public Prosecution.
+At the end of the project, 13 training sessions and seminars were delivered by Canadian experts reaching over 200 Crime Scene Technicians, Investigators, Police Prosecutors, Public Prosecutors, Magistrates, and High Court Judges.

 JES training in major case management is mentioned in the recent Guyana Police Force media release published on May 4 2016.

-The goal of this project is to strengthen the integrity and responsiveness of Guyana’s justice system.
-This project will build on the current Canadian funded JES justice reform project in Guyana and will allow for expanding the work currently being done in Georgetown to the entire country.
-The project is running from July 2016-February 2019 and is funded with over USD 946,000
+The goal of this project was to strengthen the integrity and responsiveness of Guyana’s justice system.
+This project was built on the previous Canadian funded JES justice reform project in Guyana, allowing the work done in Georgetown to be expanded to the entire country.
+This phase of the project ran from July 2016-February 2019.

 1) To strengthen the Guyanese criminal justice system by improving the investigation of crime and crime scenes, case preparation, and trial advocacy, and ensuring media and public support for justice system reform.